xavierjefferson/Hangfire.FluentNHibernateStorage/README.md

 - `PrepareSchemaIfNecessary` - if set to `true`, it creates database tables.
 Default is `true`.
 - `DashboardJobListLimit` - dashboard job list limit.
 Default is 50000.
 - `TransactionTimeout` - transaction timeout.
 Default is 1 minute.
+- `DefaultSchema` - database schema into which the Hangfire tables will be created.
+Default is database provider specific ("dbo" for SQL Server, "public" for PostgreSQL, etc).

 ### How to limit number of open connections